 For about fifteen minutes, I only sat there staring at the happy faces of those who knew what to write.
 They were filling their answer sheets.
 Mine was empty.
 They were drawing some diagrams but I didn’t know the question that required us to draw diagrams.
 I just sat and stare.
 I was sad.
 The invigilator was moving up and down at where I was seated.
 I guessed he suspected if anyone would try to copy, it would be the guy who hasn’t written anything on his sheet since work started.
 That was me.

 So he kept moving up and down.
 At some point, I exercised courage.
 I called the invigilator.
 When he got closer, I whispered; “My future is hanging in the balance here, could you do anything to help me?”
-He looked down on my answer sheet.
+He looked down at my answer sheet.
 I saw pity on his face.
 He said, “the guy in front of you is doing everything right.
 You can ask him.
 Don’t be loud about it.”
 He walked to the guy and whispered something to him.
 Some minutes later, the guy looked back at me and ask “How may I help you?”

 Somerset Maugham: “It’s a funny thing about life; if you refuse to accept anything but the best, you very often get it.”
 At that moment, there was only one question for me; “do you want the best or you want the worse?”
 The answer was straightforward.
 I wanted the best.
 The best was to pass the maths exams.
 The only way I could do that was to find someone who could ask: “how may I help you?”
 I did.
 I’m not justifying copying in exams.
 I’m justifying asking.